 For children to be successful readers and writers teachers need to ensure:

-· Whole class novels in Year 3 to 6 are used to provide context for lessons and reading and writing activities.
+- Whole class novels across the school are used to provide context for lessons and reading and writing activities.
 Children should be imitating language, innovating by using ideas in the novel and writing their own inventions based upon the ideas in a book.